-Note cards are the best way to keep track of these items.
+Note cards help you to keep track of your quotations and interviews, and you can always used the meteria are the best way to keep track of these items.
 Note cards are small cards about 7cm by 12cm in size.
 On them, you note down the "author" of the material as well as "the page number" from which the material was collected.
 The author and page number should be put on the top of the card.
 You don't need to put down publishing information because you will be putting that information in your bibliography.

 On the rest of the card, you should take down any direct quotations from their sources.
-You should also put down any paraphrases or summaries of their references.
+You should also put down any paraphrases or summaries of the references.
 But you must keep track of which ones are original quotations, and which you have rewritten.